 - Provide quality services.

 The Bexar County Criminal Investigations Laboratory (Crime Laboratory) was established in 1985 in cooperation with the City of San Antonio Police Department.
 We were the first crime laboratory in the State of Texas to use forensic DNA analysis in 1989.
 In 1998, we became the first local crime laboratory in the State of Texas to be nationally accredited.
 Read the Complete Crime Lab History

 All Bexar County Crime Laboratory employees are highly trained civilian forensic professionals.
 Forensic Scientists have a minimum of a Bachelor of Science degree from an accredited college or university.

-The Crime Laboratory is currently part of Judicial Services of Bexar County.
+The Crime Laboratory is currently part of the Office of Criminal Justice of Bexar County.
 Through an Executive Director, the Crime Laboratory Director is directly responsible to Bexar County Commissioners Court.
 This unique arrangement places the Bexar County Crime Laboratory outside the direct influence of its customer base, law enforcement agencies.

 The Crime Laboratory's complete Budget can be viewed in its entirety at Budget Department website.
-Though the Crime Laboratory operates as a fee for service laboratory, all revenue that is generated by the Crime Laboratory goes to the General Fund of Bexar County.
+Though the Crime Laboratory generates fees via a cost-sharing mechanism with Non-Bexar agencies, all revenue that is generated by the Crime Laboratory goes to the General Fund of Bexar County.
 The Crime Laboratory receives its funding through the formal budget review and approval process as do all other county departments.